 Buying Guide: What to look for

-- Eco-friendly laundry detergents that have been certified by the Environmental Protection Agency's Design for the Environment program.
+Eco-friendly laundry detergents that have been certified by the Environmental Protection Agency's Design for the Environment program.

-- Concentrated detergents generally have better environmental performance – 2X concentration is the minimum standard, but the more concentrated the better.
+Concentrated detergents generally have better environmental performance – 2X concentration is the minimum standard, but the more concentrated the better.

-- Cold water detergent reduces the amount of energy required per wash.
+Cold water detergent reduces the amount of energy required per wash.

-- Clearly measurable dispensers such as a pump help minimize risk of overuse.
+Clearly measurable dispensers such as a pump help minimize risk of overuse.

-- Plant based ingredients and enzymes over petroleum based solvents.
+Plant based ingredients and enzymes over petroleum based solvents.
 Natural laundry detergent ingredients generate lower environmental impacts during manufacturing.

 Scoring Personal Care and Household Chemical Products

-GoodGuide counts the number of ingredients in each product that are categorized as low, medium or high health concern.
+GoodGuide counts the number of ingredients in each product that are categorized as a low, medium or high health concern.
 We then factor in other negative information (such as regulatory restrictions) and any available positive information (such as third-party certifications) to assign product scores.

-To rate a personal care or household chemical product on Health, GoodGuide utilizes the following attributes:
+To rate a personal care or household chemical product, GoodGuide considers the following attributes:

-- A health hazard score based on the number of product ingredients that are categorized as low, medium or high health concern.
+A health hazard rating based on the number of product ingredients categorized as low, medium or high health concern;

-Indicators that the product exhibits other negative aspects (e.g., does the product contain ingredients that have been banned or subjected to regulatory restrictions).
+Indicators that the product exhibits other negative aspects (e.g., does the product contain ingredients that have been banned or subjected to regulatory restrictions);

-Indicators that the product is among the best on the market in its category (e.g., has the product been certified as safe or healthy by a credible third-party).
+Indicators that the product is among the best on the market in its category (e.g., has the product been certified as safe or healthy by a credible third-party);

 Indicators of data gaps that preclude evaluation of the product (e.g., no or inadequate disclosure of product ingredients).